inoxlang/inox/docs/language-reference/testing.md

 ## Custom Filesystem

-Test suites and test cases can be configured to use a short-lived filesystem:
+Test suites and test cases can be configured to use a short-lived (in-memory) filesystem:

 ```
 manifest {}